wilmix8/JAVA7.0/README.md

 # JAVA7.0
 ==========

-JAVA7.0 is   invented by  wilmix jemin  j  at  year  2013 in  java  and  C#.
+JAVA7.0 is   invented by  wilmix jemin  j  at  year  2013 in  java  and  JDollar  P.L .